-Convition Domoining Securities Remaining (a) Number of Available for Future Securities to be (b) Weighted Issuance Under Issued Upon Exercise Average Exercise Equity Compensation of Outstanding Price of Outstanding Plans (Excluding Options, Warrants Options, Warrants Securities Reflected Plan Category and Rights(1) and Rights(2) in Column (a))(3) Equity plans approved by stockholders 32,235,043 \$ 3.31 52,020,315 Equity plans not approved by stockholders
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (1) P (b) Weighted Average Exercise rice of Outstanding Options, Warrants and Rights (2) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (3) Equity plans approved by stockholders 29,453,830 \$ 3.31 66,269,133 Equity plans not approved by stockholders

-(1) Includes the 2012 Plan and the 2019 Plan, but does not include future rights to purchase Class A common stock under our 2019 Employee Stock Purchase Plan ("2019 ESPP"), which depend on a number of factors described in our 2019 ESPP and will not be determined until the end of the applicable purchase period.

-(2) The weighted-average exercise price excludes any outstanding restricted stock unit awards, which have no exercise price.
-(3) Includes the 2019 Plan and 2019 ESPP.
+- (1) Includes the 2012 Plan and the 2019 Plan, but does not include future rights to purchase Class A common stock under our 2019 Employee Stock Purchase Plan ("2019 ESPP"), which depend on a number of factors described in our 2019 ESPP and will not be determined until the end of the applicable purchase period. - (2) The weighted-average exercise price excludes any outstanding restricted stock unit awards, which have no exercise price. - (3) Includes the 2019 Plan and 2019 ESPP.
 Stock options or other stock awards granted under the 2012 Plan that are forfeited, terminated, expired or repurchased become available for issuance under the 2019 Plan.

 The 2019 Plan provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of ten years commencing on January 1, 2020 and ending on (and including) January 1, 2029, in an amount equal to 5% of the total number of shares of capital stock outstanding on December 31st of the preceding year; or such lesser number of shares of Class A common stock as determined by our board of directors prior to January 1st of a given year.
-In addition, the 2019 ESPP provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of up to ten years commencing on January 1, 2020 and ending on (and including) January 1, 2029, in an amount equal to the lesser of (i) 1% of the total number of shares of capital stock outstanding on cand including) January 1, 2029, in an amount equal to the lesser of (i) 1% of the total number of shares of capital stock outstanding on December 31st of the preceding year, and (ii) 10,087,500 shares of Class A common stock; or such lesser number of shares of Class A common stock as determined by our board of directors prior to January 1st of a given year.
+In addition, the 2019 ESPP provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on January 1st of each year for a period of up to ten years commencing on January 1, 2020 and ending on (and including) January 1, 2029, in an amount equal to the lesser of (i) 1% of the total number of shares of capital stock outstanding on December 31st of the preceding year, and (ii) 10,087,500 shares of Class A common stock; or such lesser number of shares of Class A common stock as determined by our board of directors prior to January 1st of a given year.

-Accordingly, on January 1, 2021, the number of shares of Class A common stock available for issuance under the 2019 Plan and the 2019 ESPP increased by 15,294,003 shares and 3,058,800 shares, respectively, pursuant to these provisions.
+Accordingly, on January 1, 2022, the number of shares of Class A common stock available for issuance under the 2019 Plan and the 2019 ESPP increased by 15,668,271 shares and 3,133,654 shares, respectively, pursuant to these provisions.
 These increases are not reflected in the table above.